ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 Thus it is not as simple as saying that a Verifier has a trusted set of Endorsers.
-The binding between Target Environment and Endorser might be part of the Appraisal Policy for Evidence, or might be specified as part of the Evidence itself, or some combination of the two.
+The binding between Target Environment and Endorser might be part of the Appraisal Policy for Evidence, or might be specified as part of the Evidence itself (e.g., claims from a Target Environment might include a secure identifier of what Endorser can provide additional claims about it), or some combination of the two.
 An Endorsement format specification should explain how this concern is addressed.